Skip to content

 result = await session.call_tool("cluster_read", arguments={"command": "info"})

-The server uses stdio for communication (compatible with all MCP clients), runs commands in the current working directory (set by the client), keeps the connection alive for 30 seconds after the last request, and returns results in pages of 100 items for large lists.
-Tools execute with the same permissions as the user running the server.
+The server uses stdio for communication, runs commands in the current working directory (set by the client), keeps the connection alive for 30 seconds after the last request, and returns results in pages of 100 items for large lists.

 Ensure KSail is installed and in your PATH: